 The spelling system of many languages has been notably influenced by Spanish orthography.

-Other than the Philippines, fewer Spanish speakers exist in other Asian countries.
+Other than the Philippines, fewer Spanish speakers exist in different Asian countries.
 Most of them are learners.
 Through studying, they became proficient and earned diplomas and certifications, such as the Spanish DELE and SIELE.

 Immerse yourself in the world of Spanish.